 The first written mention of the Jews in Třebíč dates back to 1338, however, they had probably appeared earlier here.
 On the left bank of the Jihlava River, a Jewish quarter was gradually built and in the second half of the 17th century it reached its greatest boom.
 In 1723, the then owner of the Třebíč estate, Jan Josef of Waldstein, ordered the exchange of houses between Christians and Jews in order to create a separate ghetto.
-Thus, the Jews were moved to a limited area and separated from their Christian neighbours until the mid-19th century, with whom they had lived without any major conflicts for centuries.
-The ghetto was officially cancelled in 1848.
+Thus, the Jews were moved to a restricted area and separated from their Christian neighbours with whom they had lived without any major conflicts for centuries.
+The ghetto was officially abolished in 1848.

 Jews emancipation in the second half of the 19th century allowed them to move to other parts of the town.